UoMResearchIT/programming_with_python/_episodes/03-numpy_essential.md

 - "Numpy libraries are available for reading a lot of different file formats"
 ---

-As suggested in one of the previous challenges, the numpy library provides an object called array, which is very similar object to the list.
-The main difference is the set of operations that can be performed on them.
-Numpy arrays are oriented towards computation.

-In this lesson we are going to learn a little more about how to use this fundamental library to do any numerical analysis in Python.

-Numpy extends the Python language by providing new types (array, matrix, masked_array...), functions and methods to realise efficient numerical calculation using Python.
+NumPy extends the Python language by providing new types (array, matrix, masked_array...), functions and methods to realise efficient numerical calculation using Python.
+[NumPy](https://www.numpy.org) is _the_ numerical library for Python.

-As we saw in the Introduction course, the most basic numpy type is called an array.
-The most basic array is a multi-dimensional object which contains numerical data.

-[Numpy](https://www.numpy.org) is _the_ numerical library for Python.
 It is too big to be covered in one day, so today we will learn a few of the basic objects and functions.

-Numpy is a foundation block for all other python libraries used in science and data science, e.g.:
+Numpy is a foundation block for many other python libraries used in science and data science, e.g.:
 - [scipy](https://www.scipy.org) Fundamental library for scientific computing (interation, optimisation...)
 - [pandas](https://pandas.pydata.org) data structure and data analysis tools
 - [matplotlib](https://matplotlib.org) Python 2D plotting